Ayman-Sedik/GuessMyNumber-Game/README.md

-# Guess My Number❕ - v 1.0.0 Official (Beta version)
+# Guess My Number! - v 1.0.0 Official (Beta version)
 **Instructions**
 - Enter your guess between 1 and 20 and press Check.
 - See if your guess is too high or too low.